cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

 To configure your client, add the appropriate values for your endpoint keys, such as `endpoint_resource`, `endpoints_resource_manager`, `endpoint_verify`, and `endpoints_active_directory`.

-Be sure to specify the appropriate `api_version` of the Azure resource that is currently supported in your Azure stack.
+Make sure to specify the appropriate `api_version` of the Azure resource that is currently supported in your Azure stack.

 Example: